bernhardmgruber/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize-use-trailing-return-type.rst

 * function pointers
 * member function pointers
 * member pointers
-* decltype, when it is the top level expression

 Unqualified names in the return type might erroneously refer to different entities after the rewrite.
 Preventing such errors requires a full lookup of all unqualified names present in the return type in the scope of the trailing return type location.